This is a Guide on How To Get Your Liquor License in Colorado

 One of the most important but often overlooked steps is ensuring that all employees are trained in responsible alcohol service.

-Many municipalities, insurers, and employers require or encourage staff to complete Responsible Vendor Programs (RVP) like the one we offer.
+While Colorado does not mandate alcohol server training at the state level, many municipalities, insurers, and employers require or encourage staff to complete Responsible Vendor Programs (RVP) like the one we offer.

 The benefits of certification include reduced liability, better customer service, and sometimes lower insurance premiums.
 Certification is also a valuable credential for job seekers in the hospitality industry.